Georgecane/Georgecane.githhub.io/README.md

 # Macto
-## Macto is an online simple text editor to write anything you want and after that save it on your computer.
+Macto is a site for anything you need.